aphyr/partitions-post/README.markdown

 ## Cloud providers

-Large-scale virtualized environments are notorious for transient latency, dropped packets, and full-on partitions, often affecting a particular kernel or availability zone.
+Large-scale virtualized environments are notorious for transient latency, dropped packets, and full-blown network partitions, often affecting a particular software version or availability zone.
 Sometimes the failures occur between specific subsections of the provider's datacenter, revealing internal planes of cleavage.

 ### An isolated MongoDB primary on EC2